arowe54/Movie-Wizard/README.md

 - person icon in the 'Profile' nav item

 Sign off:
-For now this project is good, but in the future, after submitting, I plan to implement more features, including more username/password validation, user preferences, and combining queries so users can filter by multiple 'info' key values into one result.
+In the future, after submitting, I plan to implement more features, including more username/password validation, user preferences, and combining queries so users can filter by multiple 'info' key values into one result.

 I finally want to end this README by saying none of this would be possible without the MoviesDatabase api from Adriano Massimo on RapidAPI (which I presume takes data from IMDB but it is not stated), as well as the many Stack Overflow posts which helped me through debugging and the learning curve of adding new features, as well as the Harvard CS50x Online Introduction to Computer Science teaching staff.